What is COVID-19?

 Yes.
 Sheppard announced its first case of Coronavirus, or COVID-19, on March 25, 2020.
-As of March 27, there were 23 positive case in Wichita County, Texas, where Sheppard is located, including the single case at Sheppard.
 We urge people to continue to follow basic preventive and protective measures such as washing hands, practicing social distancing, suspending travel, staying home if sick, and cleaning and disinfecting common or shared objects and surfaces.

 We are taking proactive steps to encourage all Department of the Air Force personnel to follow Force Health Protection and CDC guidance to avoid contracting or spreading respiratory illnesses like the flu or COVID-19.
 There are contingency plans in place and we are taking steps to educate and safeguard our military and civilian personnel, family members and base communities in preventing a widespread outbreak.
 We are continuing to work with our interagency and local partners to strengthen global detection and response to COVID-19.

-If you have traveled in or through a location where the disease is active, whether personal or official capacity, be prepared to be in self-isolation status for 14 days upon your return.
+If you have traveled in or through a location where the disease is trending upward, whether personal or official capacity, be prepared to be in Quarantine status for 14 days upon your return.
 This applies to all members of Team Sheppard, whether military, civilian or family member.
 Please do not report directly to your unit, the medical clinic, finance, personnel or any other agency before being screened and cleared to do so.